fhemsher/SVG-IoT/README.md

 To preview how this application works go to: http://svg-iot.com

-NOTE:To store your svg images for the Component and Schematic libraries, the Windows IIS must have ASP files activated (See Wiki for a description how to do this).
+NOTE:To store your svg images for the Component library, the Windows IIS must have ASP files activated (See Wiki for a description how to do this).